 This post may contain affiliate links.
 Please read my full disclosure policy here.

-Let’s face it, there are all sorts of reasons why dating your spouse is hard, but it’s vitally important that we parents make the effort to keep our relationships going strong.
+Sure, there are all sorts of reasons why dating your spouse is hard, but we parents have to make the effort to keep our relationships going strong.

 According to the Date Night Opportunity Report published by the National Marriage Project at the University of Virginia, weekly date nights led to greater satisfaction in marriage, less incidence of divorce, better communication, and even increased sexual satisfaction.

-Mama, I know you’re likely touched out, tired, and annoyed at the mental load you carry.
-You might feel like the last thing you want to do is head out for a date.
+Mama, I know you’re probably touched out, tired, and annoyed at the mental load you carry.
+You might feel like the last thing you want to do is head out for a date with that guy you’ve hung out with every day for the last umpteen years.
 Your marriage is worth making the effort, though, right?

 Still got some excuses for why you just can’t manage a date with your partner?
 I’ve got solutions, along with dozens of date night ideas for parents.
 Read on.